-The Authority's Tax Certification, which will be delivered concurrently with the issuance of the Offered Bonds and the Subseries C-STEM Bonds, will contain provisions and procedures relating to compliance with the requirements of the Code.
+The Authority's Tax Certification, which will be delivered concurrently with the delivery of the Offered Tax-Exempt Bonds, will contain provisions and procedures relating to compliance with the requirements of the Code.
 The Authority, in executing its Tax Certification, will certify to the effect that it expects to be able to and will comply with the provisions and procedures set forth therein.
-The Authority has also covenanted in the Bond Resolution that it shall at all times do and perform all acts required by law in order to assure that interest paid on the Offered Bonds is not included in the gross income of the Owners thereof pursuant to the Code.
-In furtherance thereof, the Authority has required or will require each Mortgagor with respect to each Mortgage Loan to be financed from the proceeds of the Offered Bonds and the Subseries C-STEM Bonds to make certain covenants in the Mortgage Loan documents (the form of which is subject to the review of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority) in order to satisfy the above described requirements of the Code.
-However, no assurance can be given that in the event of a breach of any such provisions, procedures and covenants, the remedies available to the Authority and/or Owners of the Offered Bonds can be judicially enforced in such manner as to assure compliance with the requirements of applicable federal tax law and therefore to prevent the loss of the exclusion of interest on the Offered Bonds pursuant to the Code.
-Any loss of the exclusion of interest on the Offered Bonds pursuant to the Code.
-Any loss of the exclusion of interest on the Offered Bonds may be retroactive to the date the Offered Bonds began to accrue interest, irrespective of when an event of noncompliance may occur or be ascertained.
+The Authority has also covenanted in the Bond Resolution that it shall at all times do and perform all acts required by law in order to assure that interest paid on the Offered Tax-Exempt Bonds is not included in the gross incomes of the owners thereof pursuant to the Code.
+In furtherance thereof, if and to the extent necessary to comply with the Code, the Authority has required or will require each Mortgagor with respect to each Mortgage Loan to be financed from the proceeds of the Offered Tax-Exempt Bonds to make certain covenants in the Mortgage Loan documents (the form of which is subject to the review of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority) in order to satisfy the above described requirements of the Code.
+However, no assurance can be given that in the event of a breach of any such provisions, procedures and covenants, the remedies available to the Authority and/or owners of the Offered Tax-Exempt Bonds can be judicially enforced in such manner as to assure compliance with the requirements of applicable federal tax law and therefore to prevent the loss of the exclusion of interest on the Offered Tax-Exempt Bonds pursuant to the Code.
+Furthermore, with respect to any Mortgage Loan insured by the Federal Housing Administration (the "FHA") which may be financed with the proceeds of the Offered Tax-Exempt Bonds, such provisions, procedures and covenants will be subordinate to the rights of FHA under the Mortgage Loan documents, and the enforcement of such provisions, procedures and covenants will be subject to FHA approval; however, the Code provides that the above described requirements shall cease to apply to the Development if (i) any action of the FHA prevents the Authority from enforcing such provisions, procedures and covenants, and (ii) if the Offered Tax-Exempt Bonds issued to finance the FHA Mortgage Loan are retired within a reasonable time.
+Any loss of the exclusion of interest on the Offered Tax-Exempt Bonds may be retroactive to the date the Offered Tax-Exempt Bonds began to accrue interest, irrespective of when an event of noncompliance may occur or be ascertained.